 As with your base layer, your jersey needs to be breathable to stop you getting cold.
 Long sleeves provide additional warmth and many winter jerseys are often fleece lined for extra insulation.
 Jerseys with a dense-knit outer material block out more wind, trapping more insulating air.

 A windproof jacket locks vital body heat away against high winds and low temperatures.
-A simple, breathable windshell keeps the wind at bay and will also brush off light showers it’s treated with a water repellent.
-Heavier (but warmer) soft shell fabrics aren’t as packable and are designed to be left on all day.
+A simple, breathable windshell keeps the wind at bay and will also brush off light showers when treated with a water repellent treatment.
+Heavier (but warmer) soft shell fabrics aren’t as packable and are designed to be worn all day.
 Waterproof jackets can double up as windproofs but aren’t as breathable for high intensity cycling.
 More on this further down.

 For longer rides we often carry a light and packable insulation layer in our bar bag or seatpack.
 It’s always reassuring to have one more layer than you think you’ll need, especially for rest stops and unexpected punctures.

 Only the hardiest cyclists go bare knee-ed in the depths of winter.
 We generally prefer bib tights for extra coverage – fleece-lined when it’s really cold.
 A pair of good-fitting bibs reduces chafing and avoids putting pressure on your stomach when you’re bent over the bars.